surbhit14/Curricula/README.md

 **Project Name: Curricula**

-by Team: Invincible Coder

-Track: Quality Education 2 and Celo sponsor track

-Problem Statement:
-Different individuals have different talents and interests.
-Some are into academic subjects while others enjoy taking the art route.
-However, sports, art, craft, and extra-curriculam is not well promoted.
-Find a way to promote such culture

 About Curricula:
 Curricula is a platform for students who want to get rewarded for their extra-curricular activities and companies who want to get publicity through the means of students
 Companies can sponsor students with good skills in any activity like dance,music,art or some sort of sport like football,cricket,etc